IyanuHenry/LITA_Class_Docu/README.md

 ### Tools used
 - Microsoft Excel [Download Here](https://www.microsoft.com)
    1. For Analysis
    2. For visualization
 - SQL- Structured Query Language for Querying of data
 - Github for portfolio building
+- Power Bi

 ### Data Cleaning and preparation
 The first phase in data cleaning